What Is Parenteral Nutrition (PN)?

 PN is the medical abbreviation for parenteral nutrition, also known as intravenous nutrition.
-Nutrition is delivered directly to the body through the veins when a person is unable to obtain adequate nutrition through the digestive tract.
+It is delivered directly to the body through the veins when a person cannot obtain adequate nutrition through their digestive system.
 When properly managed, this can be safely done at home.
-There are two subtypes of PN: total parenteral nutrition (TPN) and peripheral parenteral nutrition (PPN).
+There are two subtypes of PN: peripheral parenteral nutrition (PPN) and total parenteral nutrition (TPN).

 Total Parenteral Nutrition (TPN)

 Those who cannot obtain nutrition through oral consumption may be prescribed TPN.
 TPN is typically composed of some or all of the following ingredients: carbohydrates, proteins, lipids, electrolytes, trace elements, and insulin.
-It often contains electrolytes such as sodium, potassium, chloride, phosphate, calcium citrate, bicarbonate, acetate, and magnesium.
-Trace elements (copper, manganese, zinc, chromium, and selenium), as well as multivitamins, may also be added for further nutritional supplementation.
+Trace elements (copper, manganese, zinc, and selenium) and multivitamins may be added for further nutritional supplementation.

-Common conditions that TPN is used to treat are:
+Common conditions that TPN is used to manage are:

 Peripheral Parenteral Nutrition (PPN)

 PPN is parenteral nutrition administered through a peripheral intravenous line that’s inserted to the neck or one of the limbs.
 Because it is entered into smaller veins, PPN solutions are much more diluted vs. TPN solutions to prevent extravasation (medication leakage from the vein into the surrounding tissue) and thrombophlebitis (an inflammatory process that causes a blood clot to form and block the vein).

 As a result, PPN solutions generally provide significantly fewer calories than TPN solutions.
 PPN is prescribed for short-term nutritional support, usually for 2 weeks or less.